hyperledger/identus-cloud-agent/docs/docusaurus/credentialdefinition/create.md

 ## Prerequisites

 Before creating a credential definition, one must first create and then publish [prism DID](../dids/create.md), and then [create a credential schema](../schemas/create.md) to be used for the credential definition.
-Credential schema for credential definition **MUST** have a type of `AnoncredSchemaV1` as shown in [this](../schemas/credential-schema#schema-anoncred-schema) example.
+Credential schema for credential definition **must** have a type of `AnoncredSchemaV1` as shown in [this](../schemas/credential-schema#schema-anoncred-schema) example.

 ## Step-by-step guide